Grid Actions

-Custom actions let you trigger business logic from a grid.
+Grid Actions let you trigger business logic directly from a grid.
 They appear as toolbar buttons (above the grid) or as row-level actions (next to each record).
+AppColab Grid supports both Standard Actions (configured with point-and-click ease) and Custom Actions (Flow, Apex, or URL).

 Custom Action Details